Baseila/QA-project-2-ParaBank-/README.md

 Testing will be conducted in the following environment:
 - **Web browser compatibility:** Chrome, Firefox, Edge, Safari
 - **Operating systems:** Windows 10/11, macOS, Android, iOS
-- **Test server:** A dedicated server with a copy of the production database
 - **Network:** Stable internet connection for HTTPS traffic
 - **API Tool:** `Postman` configured with ParaBank API endpoints